 After the initial stages of your injury, you will move on to specialized physical therapy treatments.
 Comparatively, if you are suffering from a chronic condition, you will begin with specialized physical therapy treatments based on the needs of your condition.
 This is all part of your holistic healing and pain management program.
 The goal is to get you back to your optimum physical function and prevent any future problems from occurring.

 Your treatment plan will typically include a combination of exercises and stretching, in order to restore joint mobility, improve balance, and strengthen the foot and ankle muscles.
 Your treatment plan may also include exercises on a balance board, as well as other specialized services, such as manual therapy, laser therapy, ultrasound, or ice and heat therapies.
 Your physical therapist will focus on easing your pain and boosting your circulation, which may include recommending lifestyle changes or orthotic footwear, in order to prevent more problems from occurring in the future.

 Don’t let foot and ankle pain slow you down!
 Our Springfield physical therapy practice will help improve your mobility, comfort, and overall function, and free you from the limitations of pain.
-Contact Advance Physical & Aquatic Therapy today at Springfield, PA to schedule your appointment and make the first steps toward getting back on your feet!
+Contact Advance Physical & Aquatic Therapy today at Broomall and Springfield, PA to schedule your appointment and make the first steps toward getting back on your feet!